duckback00/dxapikit/README.md

 The scripts are provided as shell scripts and can be easily ported to your favorite programming language of choice if desirable.
 Various programming languages starter examples are included in the language_examples directory.

-Knowledge of the Delphix Engine is required with limited programming experience recommended to use the DxAPIkit.
+Knowledge of the Delphix functionality is required with limited programming experience recommended to use the DxAPIkit.

 The goal for this project is to help Delphix users get up to speed quickly on how to use the Delphix API's.